How to Buy a Tent?

 Tips: Two small but important tent features to look for.

-1. Ultra lightweight tents frequently is a single door design.
+1. Ultra-lightweight tents frequently is a single door design.
 For a two-man tent, it is prudent to pick a two doors version as it provides each sleeper a separate zipper door to use.
 This is especially convenient in case if one wishes to sleep early while the other may like to watch the stars or stay late.
-Each door usually comes with Vestibules, an extendable rainfly forming a small but precious storage space for your backpack, gears, and shoes.
+Each door usually comes with Vestibules, an extendable rainfly forming small but precious storage space for your backpack, gears, and shoes.

 2. Modern tents are simpler, with fewer poles and very easy to set up, just grab the poles and the tent can be moved easily to a new spot.